Music in Virtual Events, Live Streaming and Videos

 When selecting music for a media project, be aware that a music license is required when including copyrighted music in virtual events and videos.
-A new law in the omnibus spending bill will provide copyright holders an easy option to protect their rights.
+A new law in the omnibus spending provides copyright holders an easy option to protect their rights.
 Ready to learn more?
 We’ve outlined details of the new law and music alternatives to consider.

 The CASE Act Establishes a Small Claims Court for Copyright

 The “Copyright Alternative in Small-Claims Enforcement Act” (CASE Act) creates a three-member Copyright Claims Board within the U.S. Copyright Office.
-The board will to decide copyright disputes and could award damages up to $30,000.
+The board will decide copyright disputes and could award damages up to $30,000.
 This will be a less-expensive legal option for copyright owners to sue those who use their work without payment or permission.
-Numerous alliances of photographers, songwriters, artists, musicians, and other creators have been working toward this bill for more than a decade.
+Numerous alliances of photographers, songwriters, artists, musicians, and other creators worked together toward this bill for more than a decade.
 Prior to the CASE Act, all copyright litigation had to be filed in federal court.
 This made it prohibitively expensive for most creators to pursue.

-- Read the review of the law by Legal Zoom
+- Read a review of the law by Copyright Clearance Center

 Summary: If you use photographs, videos, artwork or music in your virtual events or videos, you absolutely must have permission from the creator or you could face copyright small claims court.